equusit/quilting/README.md

-# quilting
+# Quilting Pattern Maker

-Go program to produce a quilting pattern such that no 2 sqaures next to each other are the same colour
+Go program to produce a random quilting pattern such that no 2 squares next to each other are the same colour

+Additionally a cutting list of squares to cut is produced

+## ToDo
+ - Make the output printable
+ - Turn it into a web page